2008 Noida double murder case: Phone records

-Claims of threat to Hemraj's life
+Claims of threat to Hemraj Banjade's life

 According to the police, Hemraj had told some of his friends about a threat to his life.
 Although Hemraj's son-in-law Jeevan denied any knowledge of such a threat, a social worker Usha Thakur confirmed that five days before his murder, Hemraj had told her that he feared for "his life and that of some of his near and dear ones".
 Later, she told the investigators that she could not do anything for him that day, since she had rush to Bangalore due to a family emergency.

 Nearly three years after the murder, in March 2011, Hemraj's wife Khumkala, a resident of Nepal, came to India.
 She moved a plea at the CBI court in Ghaziabad, alleging that she suspected the Talwars to be the murderers.
 She stated that Hemraj treated Aarushi like his own daughter, but had strained relations with Rajesh.
 She claimed when Hemraj visited Nepal in December 2007, he had described Rajesh as a short-tempered person who rebuked him for trivial things and even chased him to beat him up.
 She also claimed that Hemraj had called her from a PCO 15 days before his murder: He told her that Rajesh and Nupur suspected him of leaking their family secrets.
 When Rajesh's brother Dinesh visited their house, he also looked upon Hemraj with suspicion.
 The three threatened to kill him, if he dared leak the family's private information to the outsiders.
 According to her, Hemraj was frustrated with the Talwars' behaviour and was searching for a new job.
 Hemraj's wife also claimed that Hemraj had not sent any money back home since December 2007, and had told her that he had kept the money with the Talwars.
 But the Talwars did not send her Hemraj's dues after his murder.
 When asked why she had not made these revelations earlier, she stated that she had faith in India's judiciary until that point; her lawyer stated that she came from a poor family and had little awareness.